Erasmus+KA1 mobility management

-Erasmus+ KA1 in the European & institutional context
+Erasmus+ KA1 in the European and institutional (policy) context

 An overview of the strategic purpose of mobility within European higher education, including current priorities and policy developments